 - Panic attacks (rapid heart rate, sweating, shaking, shortness of breath, dizziness, nausea)

-Because women are naturally low in serotonin, they are more likely to develop anxiety disorders than men.
-However, "normal" low levels of serotonin for women do not cause them to experience anxiety disorders.
-It is possible to naturally have lower levels of serotonin than normal, but what more often happens is that environmental stressors cause a decrease in already low levels of serotonin, resulting in a chemical imbalance.
+Low serotonin at birth is more common in females than males.
+However, this issue affects both genders.
+As women are naturally lower in serotonin, they are more likely to develop anxiety disorders than men.
+However, "normal" low levels of serotonin for women are unlikely to cause anxiety disorders.
+It is possible to naturally have low levels of serotonin than normal, but it is more common for this to go in-hand with environmental stressors or to be due solely to the environmental stressors.

 Will More Serotonin Get Rid Of My Anxiety?

 Whether you are naturally low in serotonin or you have become so primarily due to external stressors, it is important to do two things.
-Firstly, it is important to address those external stressors (with the help of a professional if need be).
-Secondly, it is important to make a serotonin-boosting change to your lifestyle that is both healthy and sustainable.
+First, it is important to address external stressors (with the help of a professional if need be).
+Second, it is important to make a serotonin-boosting change to your lifestyle that is both healthy and sustainable.
+This may consist of eating healthy and exercising often.

 Studies have shown that a decrease in anxiety may also boost serotonin, even when it's naturally low.
-So keep that in mind, since it implies that even when serotonin is genetic, you still have a good chance of boosting it.
+So keep in mind that you have a good chance of boosting your serotonin levels no matter the cause of your low serotonin.
 The section below will provide an overview of the different ways of boosting your serotonin levels and which will give you the most long-lasting relief.

 How to Restore Serotonin

-- Diet – Limiting unhealthy foods and committing yourself to a healthy diet will help you to get in shape and limit unnecessary physical stress on your body.
+- Diet Eggs, cheese, pineapples, salmon, nuts, seeds, and turkey are believed to be good for naturally restoring serotonin in the brain.
+Keep in mind that you still need to eat a balanced diet but attempting to incorporate more of these items may have a positive impact on anxiety.
+Limiting unhealthy foods and committing yourself to a healthy diet will help you to get in shape and limit unnecessary physical stress on your body.
 This type of long term lifestyle change is the most effective when it comes to fighting anxiety.
 The less physical stress you have to deal with, the lower your mental stress levels will be.
 Dieting itself does not have to be a stressful process, as long as you choose a diet that allows you to eat a variety of foods and does not require you to starve yourself.
 Diets that limit you to only a certain type of food or keep you hungry are not effective in the long term and will likely make you miserable, which may actually have the effect of decreasing your serotonin levels.

-Increasing your serotonin levels through fun and rewarding activities such as doing a physical activity of your choice on a regular basis and eating your favorite healthy foods will bring your brain chemistry back into balance, so that you can stop feeling anxious and start feeling great in both your body and your mind.
+Increasing your serotonin levels through the changes noted above can help bring your brain chemistry back into balance, so that you can stop feeling anxious and start feeling happiness.